oaxiom/hesc_lincrna/README.md

 2. Numpy, scipy, sklearn, matplotlib
 3. scanpy,
 4. glbase3
-5. RSEM, and hg38 genome
+5. RSEM and hg38 genome
 6. chipFish (Optional)

 Code run order:

+1. Execute gencode/download_gencode.sh
+2. Execute genome_repeats/get_rmsk.sh
+3. Execute transcript_assembly/get_CDS/download_data.sh
-1. Pack and annotate the GTF: transcript_assembly/packed/pack_gtf.py
+5. Pack and annotate the GTF: transcript_assembly/packed/pack_gtf.py
-2. Fix the GTF contig names: transcript_assembly/fasta/fix_gtf_contig_names.sh
+6. Fix the GTF contig names: transcript_assembly/fasta/fix_gtf_contig_names.sh
-3. Get the FASTA using RSEM (qsub, or just execute): transcript_assembly/fasta/gtf_to_fasta.pbs
+7. Get the FASTA using RSEM (qsub, or just execute): transcript_assembly/fasta/gtf_to_fasta.pbs
-4. Build the TE indeces: te_discovery/te_transcripts/get_te_containing_transcripts.py
+8. Build the TE indeces: te_discovery/te_transcripts/get_te_containing_transcripts.py

 From there, it should be possible to pretty much run the py scripts in any order.
 Some may give errors, if they require certain other processed files to exist, but the above is the only critical order.